• Articles

 2. Utilize cloud security tools: Leverage platform-specific features for threat detection, isolation, and investigation.

-3. Engage cloud security support: Collaborate with the cloud provider’s security team for advanced analysis and remediation.
+3. Engage in cloud security support: Collaborate with the cloud provider’s security team for advanced analysis and remediation.

-4. Notify internal stakeholders: Inform relevant teams about the incident and keep them updated on the response progress
+4. Notify internal stakeholders: Inform relevant teams about the incident and keep them updated on the response progress.

-73. Your company website experiences a sudden surge in traffic, potentially indicating a DoS attack.
+62. Your company website experiences a sudden surge in traffic, potentially indicating a DoS attack.
 What are your initial steps to mitigate the impact?

 The initial steps to mitigate the impact are: